 The summit has historically sported whale jawbones and when the last ones decayed, fibre-glass replicas were installed.
 After a few miles on country tracks and quiet roads you’ll reach the popular village of East Linton, whose National Trust for Scotland attractions of the Phantassie Doocot and Preston Mill are well worth a look.
 You now follow the Tyne for a while, until the Way takes you onward to the coast and beaches of John Muir Country Park, before reaching Dunbar.
 Head for John Muir's Birthplace Museum as this marks the finish of the route.

 For this section the route takes you along grass tracks, gravel paths and quiet roads.
-There are some steps and inclines, which are steepest near Dunbar in the vicinity of the cliff-tops.
-Berwick Law is a steep climb but this is an optional highlight.
-There are toilets in John Muir Country Park, East Linton and Dunbar itself.
+There are some steps and inclines, particularly on the walking route, which are steepest near Dunbar by the cliff-tops.
+North Berwick Law is a steep climb but this is an optional highlight, just off the walking route.